lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The title of a work was the main ‘advertisement’ available to a text (even author names played a minor role!) so 18thC titles are doing a lot of heavy linguistic signalling of the contents intentionally to locate/interpellate their audiences

+## chapbook titles iteratively seek audiences ##

+What I'm finding extra-fascinating about Hannah More's pamphlets is how different titles seem to be packaging the same work to different audiences.
+Most obvious is "Dame Andrews: a ballad" and "Dame Andrews: a tale", but there's also "The two wealthy farmers, or, the history of Mr. Bragwell," which is sometimes "The history of Mr. Bragwell; or, the two wealthy farmers."
+(That one might just be normal.
+But even then, it's interesting that some fluidity of title is normal...)
+And of course there's the labeling of some things as "Cheap Repository" or "A Sunday Reading".
+"On carrying religion into the common business of life" looks like it is part of "The Two Shoemakers" but it's so often presented entirely independently.

+I feel like I'm seeing a bit of a pattern, where some things get one printing and essentially fizzle out, and others are significantly more popular.

+## More beats Radcliffe in number of printings, but Radcliffe harder to avoid? ##

+![][PastedGraphic1.tiff]

+More printed way more titles, but they existed in their own literary context that could be entirely ignores, whereas Radcliffe’s few titles were discussed much more widely (?)

+How to account for difference in prominence